5 Facts About Thomas Crapper

 The biggest myth about English plumber Thomas Crapper is that he invented the first flush toilet.
 This would make for an amusing anecdote—"Crapper invented the crapper"—but the fact of the matter is that Crapper wasn’t even alive when the first flush toilet came to be.
 That dubious honor goes to Sir John Harington (a distant ancestor of Game of Thrones star Kit Harington), who built the toilet in 1596 for his godmother, Queen Elizabeth I. (She reportedly complained it was too loud).
 According to Snopes, many of the myths surrounding Crapper’s accomplishments stem from the 1969 book Flushed with Pride: The Story of Thomas Crapper, which “has often been dismissed as a complete fabrication.”

 2. Thomas Crapper did hold other plumbing patents.

 Unless you’re a plumber, you’ve probably never stopped to appreciate the inner workings of a toilet.
 That little floating valve inside some toilets that prevents tank overflow is called a ballcock, and Crapper did invent that.
 Altogether, he held nine patents for his inventions, including designs for water closets (early flush toilets), manhole covers, pipe joints, and drain improvements.

-3. Crapper plumbed for the British Royalty.
+3. Thomas Crapper plumbed for the British royalty.

 Crapper’s plumbing company was commissioned to do plumbing projects for some pretty high-profile clients, including the people over at Westminster Abbey, Buckingham Palace, Windsor Castle, and the Sandringham Estate.
 Sadly, any tales that he was knighted by the Queen are untrue.